Select Page

 Components of a Game Design Document

 The types of information found in game design documents can be broken down into multiple sections.
-While the amount of information contained, level of detail, or kinds of information can change based on a development team’s particular reason for creating game design documents, there are certain topics and sections that most instances of these documents cover.
-These sections include:
+While the amount of information contained, the level of detail, or the kinds of information can change based on a development team’s particular reason for creating game design documents, certain topics and sections are covered by most instances of these documents.
+The video above does a fantastic job of providing answers to common questions about game design documents and showcases a game design document template.

 Summary